aaatipamula/Notes/CS/Python Advanced.md

 # Conditional Variable Assignment

-While this may seem somewhat useless it sort of comes in handy for easy one liners It may also come in handy when dealing with [[#Type Annotation]]
+While this may seem somewhat useless it sort of comes in handy for easy one liners It may also come in handy when dealing with [[#Type Annotation]].

 **e.g.**